International Programmes 2024/2025

 Costs of living

-Expect to spend at least 750 EUR per month for general living expenses, accommodation, health insurance, public transport, etc. For example, medical insurance premiums are currently approx. 70 EUR per month.
-At present, the monthly rent for a room or a small flat is approx. 250 to 500 EUR.
-The semester ticket, which allows students to use almost all forms of public transport in the Heidelberg area free of (further) charge during the semester, costs 185 EUR (for six months).
+Expect to spend at least 800 EUR per month for general living expenses, accommodation, health insurance, public transport, etc. For example, medical insurance premiums are currently approx. 70 EUR per month.
+At present, the monthly rent for a room or a small flat is approx. 250 EUR to 500 EUR.
+A ticket for the entire local public transportation system costs 30 EUR (statewide) or 49 EUR (nationwide) per month.

 Funding opportunities within the university